-- 1. Open a spreadsheet program, such as Microsoft Excel®. - 2.
-Open the saved data file.
+- 1. Open a spreadsheet program, such as Microsoft Excel®. - Open the saved data file.
 This has the file extension .CSV, for Comma Separated Value.
-Be sure to select 'All Files' when looking. - Excel® will automatically import the CSV data into columns.
+Be sure to select "All Files" when looking. - 3.
+Excel® will automatically import the CSV data into columns.
 Note the headings will not line up directly with the data columns, so you will have to move them, or create new labels. - 4.
-You can create custom graphing in Excel® to display the data in different formats, or in combination with other data.
-Note: Monitors with serial numbers 20000 or higher have the ability to output data in SDI-12 format.
-Contact IRROMETER for details.
+You can create custom graphing in Excel® to display the data in different formats, or in combination with other

-Note: You can communicate with the WATERMARK Monitor through terminal emulation programs, such as Microsoft® HyperTerminal®, to set up custom reading programs.
-Contact IRROMETER for more information.
+Note: You can communicate with the WATERMARK Monitor through terminal emulation programs, such as Microsoft[®] HyperTerminal[®], to set up custom reading programs.
+Contact Irrometer for more information.